martxelo/save-your-team/README.md

 # Save your team

 This notebook calculates the minimum points your team need to get for maintaining the category.
-In spanish football league it is said that 41 points is enough, but I wanted to know if thats true.
+In spanish football league it is said that 41 points is enough, but I wanted to know if that is true.

 ## The league